 HOW DOES IT WORK?

-All short poems submitted by eligible students will be judged for originality, writing skills, and understanding of the chosen subject.
-Submission deadline is February 10th.
+All short poems submitted by eligible students and teachers will be judged for originality, writing skills, and understanding of the chosen subject.
+Submission deadline is February 3rd, 2017.
 Judges will pick three finalists for each category (elementary, middle school, high school, and LEAP).
-All participants will receive certificates of recognition, as well as a chapbook containing all submissions, and finalists will be honored by the Mayor at a celebration honoring their efforts during National Poetry Month in April 2014.
+Participants can check back in April for 2017 results.
+All participants will receive certificates of recognition, as well as a chapbook containing all submissions, and finalists will be honored by the Mayor at a celebration honoring their efforts during National Poetry Month in April 2017.

-Students are invited to write about “Richmond Identities: Extraordinary Lives/Ordinary People.”
+Students are invited to write about “What Matters?”
 Some possible topics include:

 Short poems of any form will be accepted.
 However, we find that haiku is a short-form poetry accessible and appealing to students of all ages; the majority of the 2010 Richmond Writes! entries were haiku.
 Haiku poetry is a lyrical form of unrhymed short poetry originating from Japan that consists of variable syllables, arranged in three lines, open to different arrangements of syllables in those lines.
 Because of its brevity, its flexibility, and its ability to express much and suggest more in the fewest possible words, haiku provides beginner as well as advanced writers with quickly satisfying results.